14all-agency/shopify-llms-txt-directory/https-jones-jm-myshopify-com.md

     Author: User
   - [10 Ways to Make Your Home More Eco-Friendly](https://jones-jm.myshopify.com/blogs/news/10-ways-to-make-your-home-more-eco-friendly): 10 Ways to Make Your Home More Eco-Friendly
     Updated: 2025-09-03T23:13:05Z
     Author: User
+  - [The Science Behind Snowboards Understanding Their Impact on Your Ride](https://jones-jm.myshopify.com/blogs/news/the-science-behind-snowboards-understanding-their-impact-on-your-ride): The Science Behind Snowboards Understanding Their Impact on Your Ride
+    Updated: 2025-09-04T01:14:14Z
+    Author: User
+  - [A Beginner's Guide to a Sustainable Lifestyle](https://jones-jm.myshopify.com/blogs/news/a-beginners-guide-to-a-sustainable-lifestyle): A Beginner's Guide to a Sustainable Lifestyle
+    Updated: 2025-09-04T01:14:31Z
+    Author: User

 ## Store Pages